aszkid/milsim/SCHEMA.md

 - `render`: does all necessary culling, batching, etc. based on the `SceneGraph` and `SceneDrawable` objects.
 - `update`: updates every component of the scene based on policies set at creation (physics? etc.)

-On the highest level, a `Scene` object contains a vector of `Scene::Node`s, very much a la Godot.
-Internally, a `Node` may reference a `Drawable` component, a `Physics` component, etc. by having children.

 On the highest level, a `Scene` consists of a vector of `Scene::Node`s (entity).
 Every node has a set of components, queryable from the corresponding component manager.

-### SceneGraph
+### Component.Transform

 A simple scene graph implementation; directed tree holding *spatial* information about objects in a scene.
-Every `Scene` holds some of them.
-The important thing is to notice that *there is no single array of ~things~* in the engine: the `SceneGraph` provides a *hirearchical spatial representation* of scene 'objects' (might be cameras, lights, people, bridges...), while other structures hold *renderable representations* of them.
+The important thing is to notice that *there is no single array of ~things~* in the engine: the `Transform` component provides a *hirearchical spatial representation* of scene physical 'objects' (might be cameras, lights, people, bridges...), while other components might hold *renderable representations* of them.
 It is the combination of them that is powerful.

-This separation of concerns is useful, because it allows us to efficiently traverse a scene spatially, and batch geometry to execute few OpenGL calls.
+This separation of concerns is useful, because it allows us to efficiently traverse a scene spatially, and batch geometry to execute few OpenGL calls by looking at a different, tightly packed array of renderable stuff.

 Read [this post by L. Spiro](https://www.gamedev.net/forums/topic/672161-need-scene-graph-advice-please/?tab=comments#comment-5255071) on the function of scene graphs for clarification: *"Scene graphs do not supply anything.
 They propagate data and transforms down.
 These transforms may be used for rendering, but that is not the scene graph’s problem.
 They can also be used for physics or whatever.
 After the scene graph facilitates the creation of the world coordinates of an object, it sits back and lets the other systems use that data as they please.
 That’s their problem, not Mr. Graph’s."*